 - Thus a “Yes” is returned if the Book Type contains the text “Novel” in it, and a “No” otherwise.

-- Use LEN Function in Excel (Formula and VBA Code)
+- Use LEN Function in Excel (7 Suitable Examples)

-- How to Use FIND Function in Excel (7 Suitable Examples)
+- How to Use Excel LOWER Function (5 Suitable Examples)

 - Use REPLACE Function in Excel (3 Suitable Examples)